GSA/digitalgov.gov/content/posts/2014-12-24-santa-is-16-centuries-old-things-ive-learned-from-norad-tracks-santa-app.md

   4. The technical specs of Santa’s sleigh are 75 cc in length, 40 cc in width and 55 cc in height.
 By the way, cc stands for candy canes.
   5. Santa actually needs to slow down for NORAD fighter pilots to escort him while in the U.S., since per technical specs listed in the app his sleigh is “faster than starlight.”

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/12/600-x-327-NORAD-Santa-Tracker-YouTube-Big-Red-One-Satellite.jpg" alt="NORAD Santa Tracker "Big Red One" Satellite, from YouTube" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/12/600-x-327-NORAD-Santa-Tracker-YouTube-Big-Red-One-Satellite.jpg" alt="NORAD Santa Tracker Big Red One Satellite, from YouTube" >}}

 Five things I learned about the **North American Defense Command** (**NORAD**) from the app that made my heart grow three sizes this day: